Confidence intervals for the Poisson distribution: Discussion

 \subsection{Optimal coverage}

 The original Garwood interval has been much criticized for substantial overcoverage.
 Thus, a large amount of the statistics literature has been directed at inventing algorithms that minimize the coverage without undercovering.
 We have investigated several of the resulting algorithms.
-All of them have regions of parameter space with significant overcoveage, while doing better than the Garwood intervals.
+All of them have regions of parameter space with significant overcoverage, while doing better than the Garwood intervals.

 From Fig.~\ref{fig:GarwoodCrow} (for 68\% confidence level) we find that the Crow\&Gardner intervals have substantially better coverage than the Garwood intervals.
-It also has better covereage in general than the Sterne intervals (Fig.~\ref{fig:SterneCrow}) and the likelihood ratio intervals (Fig.~{fig:LRCrow}).
-As the score and likelihood ratio intervals have similar coverage (Fig.~{fig:scoreLR}), the Crow\&Gardner intervals also improve coverage over the score intervals.
+It also has better coverage in general than the Sterne intervals (Fig.~\ref{fig:SterneCrow}) and the likelihood ratio intervals (Fig.~\ref{fig:LRCrow}).
+As the score and likelihood ratio intervals have similar coverage (Fig.~\ref{fig:scoreLR}), the Crow\&Gardner intervals also improve coverage over the score intervals.
 The comparison of coverage for Crow\&Gardner and Kabaila\&Byrne intervals (Fig.~\ref{fig:KBCrow}) is somewhat more mixed, with one or the other performing better depending on $\mu$.
 However, the general impression favors Crow\&Gardner once again.
-The Blaker intervals perform somewhat better than the Sterne intervals (Fig.~{fig:SternBlaker}), but not so much as to make them better than Crow\&Gardner.
-Thus, Crow\&Gardner intervals appear to be among the best in terms of covereage.
+The Blaker intervals perform somewhat better than the Sterne intervals (Fig.~\ref{fig:SternBlaker}), but not so much as to make them better than Crow\&Gardner.
+Thus, Crow\&Gardner intervals appear to be among the best in terms of coverage.
 We note that the Garwood interval only satisfies Eq.~\ref{eq:optimalCoverage} asymptotically (besides perhaps some fortuitous solutions).

+However, as will be discussed in sections~\ref{sec:orderedD}--\ref{sec:Dsensiblep} and in the Conclusions, section~\ref{sec:conclusions}, we must consider the incompatibility of the methods with smallest coverage with other desirable properties, and will decide not to insist on optimal coverage.